ThomasMethlie/splunk-pastehunter/README.md

 Based on a project by @kevthehermit (https://github.com/kevthehermit/PasteHunter).

-Changed from using Elastic Search to Splunk for processing data
+Use YARA rules to look for pastes in Pastebin and send them to Splunk for analyzis